bakhe8/Deemind/docs/runtime.md

 - `/api/runtime/scenarios` → used by the Dashboard Validation page
 - Each log captures `chain`, per-scenario status, and every HTTP step with request/response payloads.

+### Smoke test

+`npm run runtime:smoke <theme> <demo>` is a lightweight CI gate that:

+- Seeds the selected theme’s static preview files.
+- Launches (or reuses) a stub on a dedicated port.
+- Applies the chosen demo preset through the stub’s `/api/store/preset`.
+- Exercises core APIs (state, cart add/clear, auth login/me, wishlist toggle).

+It exits non-zero if any step fails, making it safe to wire into CI before heavier scenario chains or dashboard-driven validations.

 Until then, Version 1.0 already delivers a complete offline experience: build, preview, interact, and inspect every theme without leaving your machine.